Top 5 travel companies offering immersive tours that let you live like a local

 (Photo: Christine Sarkis)

-TOURS WITH FLEXIBILITY: Tour companies with independent tours
+TOURS WITH FLEXIBILITY: The top tour companies specializing in independent tours

 view of Paris at dusk